kimbring2/DeepSoccer/README.md

 You can use the gamepad for performing the basic actions for soccer.
 Multi players will be able to play robot soccer together if power of robot is a bit more reinforced.
 It is little weak for playing real soccer.

-# 7. OpenAI gym type
+# 7. Use DeepSoccer as OpenAI Gym format
 Most Deep Reinforcement Learning researchers are accustomed to Gym environment of OpenAI.
 There is package called openai_ros that allows user use a custom robot environment in the form of Gym.

 DeepSoccer also provides a package for use a it as Gym format.
-First, download a pacakge from https://github.com/kimbring2/DeepSoccer/tree/master/my_deepsoccer_training.
+First, download a my_deepsoccer_training pacakge from this repo.
 After that, copy it to the src folder under ROS workspace like a Jetbot package and build it.

+The my_deepsoccer_training package is based on the my_turtlebot2_training package from the http://wiki.ros.org/openai_ros tutorial.
+I recommend that you first run a  tutorial package successfully.

+After installing the my_deepsoccer_training package, you can use DeepSoccer with the following Gym shape.
+The basic actions and observations are the same as described in the Jetbot soccer section.
+Action is an integer from 0 to 6, indicating STOP, FORWARD, LEFT, RIGHT, BACKWARD, HOLD, and KICK, respectively.
+Observations are image frame from camera, robot coordinates, and lidar sensor value.

 ```
 #!/usr/bin/env python